“But it’s hard to stay sane here, in the shadows. It eats away at

 – Yevgeny Zamyatin, We

+The post-communist transition left scars on the society outside and within the spirit of the house where I grew up.
+This project emerges from those early memories, where showing any part of myself, my thoughts, my voice, my expression, felt risky.
 In those times, I learned to hide, to stay quiet, and to protect myself from a world that often felt unpredictable.
-Far from being a sanctuary, the house reflected an inner conflict: it was a place of shelter and silence, of control and fear.
-Its walls carried the weight of an era, and within them, a monster grew, a presence nurtured by the tension and mistrust of those times.
-Though I have left my hometown in my early twenties, it essence clings to me.
-It manifests in the ways that I approach the world, in patterns that replay themselves endlessly, looping back to old fears and defenses.
+Far from being a sanctuary, the house reflected an inner conflict: a place of shelter, silence, control, and fear.
+Its walls carried the weight of an era; within them, a monster grew, a presence nurtured by the tension and mistrust of those times.